 Everyone expresses love in different ways, and we also want to be loved in certain ways.
 The 5 love languages are:

 For example, I know that my love languages are words of affirmation and quality time.
 My eldest son wants to be loved through acts of service, and my second son prefers physical touch.

-Knowing someone’s love language is a great help to those who have different love languages.
+Knowing someone else’s love language is a great help to those who have different love languages.
 If you are constantly giving you partner gifts, but they prefer to be loved through acts of service, you may be feeling like you’re giving a lot, but the other person may not think you’re expressing your love because they’re looking for something else.

 8. Ask questions (deep, meaningful ones)